Hubs for Clubs

 Hosted by the Centre for Community Partnerships

-Who should join: All groups interested in or doing work that involves social justice, community engagement, service-learning or volunteering.
+Who should join: All groups interested in or doing work that involves social justice, community engagement, or volunteering.

 Environment and Sustainability